tristantbg/kirby-resize-on-demand-plugin/README.md

 A plugin for [Kirby](https://github.com/getkirby/starterkit) that resizes images on demand.
 Unlike Kirby’s build-in `thumb()` function, this plugin **only** resizes an image when it’s requested by the browser.

 It’s mainly intended for responsive images with `<picture>` or `srcset`.
-You can define a large amount of sizes to always provide the more or less ideal image size.
+You can define a large amount of sizes to always provide the ideal image size.
 But not every size will be created on the initial page load.
 (Which can be quite slow and some of the resized images might not even be used.)

 Note: This plugin only works with JPG and PNG files.